 Who pays for the wedding?

-Although it’s traditional that the bride’s father pays for the wedding, this tradition is rooted in customs that are no longer relevant, and there are many ways to determine who will pay for the wedding.
+Although it’s traditional that the bride’s father pays, this tradition is rooted in customs that are no longer relevant, and there are many ways to determine who will pay for the wedding.
 Why does the bride’s family traditionally pay?

-The tradition that the bride’s family pay for the wedding is derived from the notion of a dowry.
+The tradition that the bride’s family members pay is derived from the notion of a dowry.
 In the past, when women weren’t allowed to live on their own, work outside the home, or own property, an unmarried daughter was a considerable burden, especially on families living at or near the subsistence level.
-To remove this burden, her family would pay a man to marry her.
+To remove this burden, her family would foot the bill for a man to marry her.
 The money also helped cover the expenses of setting up the new home and helping the man become more productive so he could support an extra mouth with his labor.

 Looked in that light, the tradition is at best irrelevant to the modern world and at worst potentially offensive.
 Some women look at a dowry as a bribe offered to a husband so he would consent to marry them, and linking their wedding with this tradition is insulting.